 The Story:

-Universal Child: The Emmett Till Story tells the story of Emmett Till, a 14- year-old boy from Chicago who was tortured and lynched by two white men in Mississippi in 1955 for allegedly whistling at a white woman.
+Emmett Till: The Opera tells the story of Emmett Till, a 14- year-old boy from Chicago who was tortured and lynched by two white men in Mississippi in 1955 for allegedly whistling at a white woman.
 His mother, Mamie Till Mobley, made the courageous decision to show his mutilated face in an open casket at his funeral so that the world could see what had happened to her son.
 Although his murderers were never convicted, her action caught the country’s attention and helped ignite the Civil Rights Movement.

-Universal Child: The Emmett Till Story is based on Clare Coss’ prize-winning play, Emmett, Down in My Heart.
+Emmett Till: The Opera is based on Clare Coss’ prize-winning play, Emmett, Down in My Heart.
 For the opera, Clare Coss wrote the libretto and Mary D. Watkins composed the music.

 The New York Premiere:

-A concert version of Universal Child: The Emmett Till Story was performed at John Jay College Gerald W. Lynch Theater in New York on March 23 and 24, 2022.
+A concert version of Emmett Till: The Opera was performed at John Jay College Gerald W. Lynch Theater in New York on March 23 and 24, 2022.
 The presenters were librettist Clare Coss and composer Mary D. Watkins, in association with John Jay College, Opera Noire of New York, and the Harlem Chamber Players.
 Tania Leon conducted.

 Robert Mack, general director of Opera Noire, performed as Emmett Till, and Lucia Bradford played Mamie Till.
 Tania Leon conducted; Damien Sneed served as Choral Master.